 Marie-Abèle is an independent Research Associate at the Department of Statistics, Harvard University.
 Her research interests focus on developing causal inference methods for quantifying the effects of environmental exposures on health outcomes and understanding the mechanisms explaining these health effects.
 Her research is funded by the NIH Early Independence Award program.

 Young is a postdoctoral fellow in Statistics at Harvard University.
 He completed his doctoral studies from the London School of Economics.
 Young's research interest broadly lies in applied probability and the applications of stochastic processes in the social sciences.
-Some specific areas include Bayesian and computational statistics, point processes and aspects of large scale analysis.

 Alice is a PhD candidate in Human Biology at the Ludwig-Maximilian University (LMU) of Munich.
 At Harvard, she is an Institute Fellow working on applying causal inference methods to understand environmental epidemiology problems.
 Her projects include the estimation of environmental influences on multiple sclerosis relapses and the human gut microbiome.

 Nicole is a PhD Candidate in Statistics at Harvard University.
 Her research interests are, broadly, causal inference and experimental design.
 She is currently funded by NSF GRFP.

 Zach is a fourth-year PhD Candidate in Statistics at Harvard University.
 His main research interests are in experimental design and causal inference, especially rerandomization schemes for experiments, matching methods for observational studies, and randomization tests for both.
 His research is funded by the NSF Graduate Research Fellowship Program.